dimag0g/nios_duino/README.md

 Refer to its own README file for instructions.

 - ADC.
 Provides an interface to built-in ADC block in MAX 10 devices.
-The analog pin locations are fixed, however, you can still configure a mapping between analog pins and software ADC channels in the Sequencer tab.
+The analog pin locations are fixed, however, you can configure a mapping between analog pins and software ADC channels in the Sequencer tab.

 - JTAG UART, 16x2 LCD or any other compoment which can be selected as